 How will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?
 Through the on-going submission and determination of planning applications involving English Heritage and Cambridgeshire Historic Environment team using data from the Cambridgeshire Historic Environment Record.
+Application national guidance and the use of upto-date Conservation Area Appraisals in determining planning applications.
+Through partner initiatives and projects to enhance environments.
 By using the following indicators and targets: Number of applications approved that are contrary to policy - target none.
 Number of applications approved contrary to the advice of English Heritage and national guidance - target of none.
-Application national guidance and the use of up- to-date Conservation Area Appraisals in determining planning applications.
 Reduction of buildings on English Heritage's Heritage at Risk Register.
-Through partner initiatives and projects to enhance environments.
-Risks: v into practico